DC Summer Session students pay the same tuition and fees as undergraduates pay for summer courses on campus.

 Although majority of the class sessions will be online, there will be a limited number of mandatory in-person class sessions.
 The W&M Washington Center does not provide designated student housing for DC Summer Session.

-Currently enrolled and matriculated W&M students can take out student loans, or their parents can take out a PLUS Loan, to cover the cost of Summer Session courses.
+W&M students can use grants, student loans, or families can take out a PLUS Loan, to cover the cost of Summer Session courses.
 Students must complete a FAFSA form to apply for loans.
 For questions regarding this process, please contact [[gjanderson, Ginia Anderson]] at the W&M Financial Aid office.

 Additional Student Spending in DC

-The average cost per student will vary; however, most students report spending between $50-$100 in a week on "groceries and other personal expenses" and about $35 per week on Metro fare.
-We strongly recommend taking advantage of the various public transportations options that DC has to offer.
+The average cost per student will vary; however, most students report spending between $50-$100 in a week on groceries and other personal expenses and about $35 per week on Metro fare.
+We strongly recommend taking advantage of the various public transportation options that DC has to offer.
 The W&M Washington Center does not have available parking (overnight hotel parking can exceed $45/day).
 In addition, students traveling from out of state or the immediate DC area will have varying travel costs.